citp/privacy-policy-historical/l/lo/loc/localytics.com.md

 ### Contacts

-If you have any comments, concerns or questions about this Privacy Policy, please call us at us at +1 617 418 4422 or send us an email at contact@localytics.com or Localytics PO Box 425732 Cambridge MA 02142 USA Last Updated on April 27, 2010.
+If you have any comments, concerns or questions about this Privacy Policy, please call us at us at +1 617 418 4422 or send us an email at contact@localytics.com or contact our home office at:

+Localytics
+141 Tremont Street, 7th Floor
+Boston, MA 02111 USA

+Last Updated on March 29, 2013.